ChivuTania/taskManagementApp/README.md

 - A Sprint can have multiple Tasks.
 - Each Task belongs to a specific Sprint.

-These functionalities that the application will provide will be made using:
+In order to implement all the functionalities, these REST API methods will be used:
 1. GET METHOD
   - GET/project - to retrieve a list of all projects
   - GET/project/{id} - to retrieve a specific project by id